 Step 1 – Check all terminals for corrosion.
 If corrosion exists eliminate with a wire brush or chemical removal.
 In extreme cases, you may need to replace wiring systems.

 Step 2 – Inspect power cables for any cracking or breaks that could short out.
-Over time cables dry rot and break so it’s important to maintain and replace your cable when necessary.
+Over time cables dry rot and break so it’s important to maintain and replace your cable when necessary for proper bale spike maintenance.

 Step 3 – Check your hydraulic fluid.
 If your hydraulic fluid is milky, cloudy, or freezes you could have water in your system.
 Click here to read “Pump Maintenance: Flushing the Hydraulic System” for complete instructions.